Saksham21s/Saksham21s/README.md

 # 💫 About Me:
 👋 Hello there!
-I'm Saksham Pandey, a passionate Full Stack Developer currently pursuing my B.Tech in Computer Science, specializing in the 3rd year.
+I'm Saksham Pandey, a passionate Full Stack Developer currently pursuing my B.Tech in Computer Science.
 My journey in the realm of technology has been guided by a strong fascination for creating seamless, user-centric applications.

 ## 🌐 Socials: